 For some elements the Properties view shows lists of contained and/or related elements.
 For example, for a class its attributes are shown in the Attributes tab and its operations are shown in the Operations tab.
 You can navigate to the elements shown in such lists by right-clicking on them and running the command "Select in Project Explorer".
-For example:

 In some cases there are other related elements which also can be useful to navigate to.
-In the above example with an attribute, navigation to the type of the attribute is also supported.
+For example, for an attribute navigation to the type of the attribute is also supported.